puppeteer/puppeteer/new-docs/puppeteer.dialog.accept.md

 Promise&lt;void&gt;

-a promise that resolves when the dialog has been accepted.
+A promise that resolves when the dialog has been accepted.